 While it has become progressively popular to build desktop PCs from scratch or have them specially made from preselected parts, the overwhelming majority of laptops have distinct configurations not intended for heavy customization.

 Many of these laptop models support RAM expansion and the ability to add or switch to another hard drive.
-Still, little else to this- mainly as everyday consumers express an interest in thinner and the devices which are easier to use.
+Still, little else to this- mainly as everyday consumers express an interest in thinner devices that are easier to use.

 That’s why most laptop processors are cemented directly to the motherboard.
 These integrated chips make laptops more efficient and conserve space but make the processor challenging to replace.